kmlv/MoneyPolitics/README.md

 A task in which the player counts the number of small diamonds in rectangular screens filled mainly with small circles
 ```

 1. Include the Tetris Game in the Real Effort template - Skyler

 Might be difficult (the game is just on a separate page for now).
 Most browsers don't allow local files (like a tetris game) to be embedded inside of another page for security reasons.
 This would also make it difficult to pick which game to play (currently, you only have to change SESSION_CONFIGS in settings.py).
 May also cause problems when passing values from the game back to otree pages/models.

 1. Program payoff function - Marco

 ## TODO Frontend - Marco and Skyler

-1. The messages should be send by having a table in which the first column displays the income level of a player
-and the other column a check box to define if the player should receive a message or not - Skyler
+1. The message senders should see checkboxes with the receivers income to send them a message, but they shouldn't
+see themselves in those boxes (e.g. if my Income is 9, I should only see checkboxes with the income of the rest of the
+players).
+This has been implemented partially, but needs to be completed - Marco/Skyler

 Temporary solution in place to display checkboxes.
 Otree doesn't support form fields where multiple options can be selected, so we'll have to make one ourselves and work around Otree's requirements.
 For now, there is simply a boolean field for each income level.
 There is likely a much better solution (probably using Django), but it will take some time to figure out and implement.